NocteDefensor/MiraiBotNetAnalysis/Anatomy-of-An-Mirai-Botnet-Attack.md

 ### What I'll be doing now.

-- GHIDRA - I'm no programmer or reverse engineer but I'd like to get even deeper on how this Mirai flavor is working.
+- GHIDRA - I'm no programmer or reverse engineer but I'd like to get an even deeper understanding of how this Mirai flavor is working.
 - Yara rules for detection.

 ![Ghidra.png](/.attachments/Ghidra-1beaa57c-010a-4612-b0c4-46c43b4d57fe.png)